Helping People Find More Healthful and Comfortable Ways

 Combining a practical understanding of how our bodies are designed to move with an understanding of how our habitual postural and thought patterns can interfere with optimum use of that design, sessions have been described as "a synthesis of muscular, skeletal, fascial, and rehabilitative work."

-Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Movement Education, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.
+Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Therapeutic Movement, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.

 I have been a licensed massage therapist since 1985, and a certified Zero Balancer since 1998.
 I am a mentor for the Zero Balancing Health Association, and a certified yoga teacher (200 hour Embodyoga certification, Patty Townsend, 2007).
 I hold a BFA in Dance from The Boston Conservatory of Music.